-One likely way to improve your credit score and history is to stop overspending on credit.
-If you max out your credit cards or take them over the credit limit, your score will probably drop.
+If you want to improve your credit score and history, stop overspending on credit.
+If you max out your credit cards or take them over the credit limit, your score will drop.
 Ideally, you should never charge something you can't afford to pay in cash, but obviously this isn't always practical.
-To help improve your credit, you should use your credit cards for purchases you are sure you can pay off in full each month.
+To help improve your credit, use your cards for purchases you are sure you can pay off in full each month.